Testicular Cancer Treatment in Sarasota, FL

 - A collection of fluid in the scrotum

 Most of the time, cancer only affects one testicle.
 Self-check regularly.
-If you are experiencing any of these symptoms, make an appointment with Dr. Kaplon to get a proper exam and diagnosis.
+If you are experiencing any symptoms of testicular cancer, please call (941) 917-5400 and schedule a consultation with board-certified urologist Dr. Kaplon.
+Start your testicular cancer testing and treatment at our urology clinic in Sarasota, FL today.

 Like many cancers, specific causes are unknown.
 However, there are risk factors that contribute to testicular cancer that include: